PurwaSabrangRamadhan/PBM_Tubes/README.md

 ## Getting Started

-1. Clone this repository and then run with android studio.
+1. Clone this repository and then run or build with android studio.

 ## External Library / Framework / Dependencies